XEPHULA-Social-Media/xephula/README.md

 Xephula is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
  - 3 minute block targets
  - subsidy halves in 840k blocks (~4 years)
- - ~120 million total coins
+ - ~12 billion total coins

 The rest is the same as Bitcoin.
  - 27 coins per block